farezv/octotimes/README.md

-octotimes
+SteamRC
 =========

-Another super secret project that consumes the GitHub api
+Super secret project that consumes the Steam api